quarkey/iot/README.md

 # iot sensorboard

 Iot sensorboard is a simple golang server that can store data points captured by Arduino devices.
 The system enables you to add new devices, configure datasets, and more.
+Setting up sensors and datasets can be done via an angular frontend.

 <insert drawing here>

-## building backend
+## building backend for dev

 The build process is governed by make commands and can be initialized by the steps below.

 ```
-1. $ make build
+1. $ make build     // building go bins
-2. $ make testdata
+2. $ make testdata  // adding testdata to db
-3. $ make run
+3. $ make run       // start up go backend
 ```

 Additional make features are available but not documented.